resistance-modelling/slim/README.md

 #### Debugging

-For efficiency reasons, this only saves a snapshot of the model at the end of the simulation.
+For efficiency reasons, this only saves a checkpoint of the model at the end of the simulation.
 To generate a dump every `n` days add the `--save-rate=n` option.

 To _resume_ a session one can instead pass the `--resume` parameter, e.g.